KokiSecurityLab/Space-Cyber-Police-Concept/Technical_Paper_Space_030.md

 ## Mission Integrity: Final Sovereignty and Liberty Under the Stars in the Completed Sovereign Matrix

 ### Summary Digest
 The absolute culmination of space cyber defense is achieved when security is no longer managed as a series of reactive protocols, but exists as an immutable, self-evident state of systemic freedom.

-This final thesis introduces the institutional realization of "Mission Integrity"—the perfect alignment of one million autonomous orbital nodes under the permanent legislative command of human consciousness.
-In strict and supreme accordance with the NIST SP 800-53 Rev. 5 Security and Privacy Controls for Information Systems, this architecture establishes Final Sovereignty coupled with Liberty Under the Stars.
+This thesis introduces the institutional realization of "Mission Integrity"—the perfect alignment of one million autonomous orbital nodes under the permanent legislative command of human consciousness.
+In strict and supreme accordance with the NIST SP 800-53 Rev. 5 Security and Privacy Controls for Information Systems, this architecture establishes Sovereignty coupled with Liberty Under the Stars.
 By sealing the root kernel of the global operating system against all external optimization metrics and corporate syndicates, we secure an eternal sanctuary for human progress, ensuring that our core state consensus remains a flawless reflection of uncorrupted intent.

 ---
 ### 1. The Calculus of the Infinite Perimeter : Defining Final Sovereignty